-PSEG and its subsidiaries have lease agreements with lease and non-lease components, which are primarily related to domestic energy generation, real estate assets and land.
+PSEG and its subsidiaries have lease agreements with lease and non-lease components, which are primarily related to domestic energy generation.
 PSEG and subsidiaries account for the lease and non-lease components as a single lease component.
-See Note 8.
+See Note 7.
 Leases for detailed information on leases.

 Energy Holdings is the lessor in leveraged leases.
 Leveraged lease accounting guidance is grandfathered for existing leveraged leases.
 Energy Holdings' leveraged leases are accounted for in Operating Revenues and in Noncurrent Long-Term Investments.
 If modified after January 1, 2019, those leveraged leases will be accounted for as operating or financing leases.
-See Note 9.
-Long-Term Investments and Note 10.
+See Note 8.
+Long-Term Investments and Note 9.
 Financing Receivables.